 Gautrain has a balanced approach in its fare policy aimed at making the service attractive and affordable to broad sectors of the population.
 In principle, Gautrain fares are lower than the cost of using a private car for the same journey but more expensive than those of existing taxi and rail fares.

-The fare collection system is based on a state-of-the art contactless smart-card (CSC) system which enables customers to load a variety of different journey products, ranging from single trips to monthly tickets, onto the same card and to re-use the same card over and over again.
+The fare collection system is based on a contactless smart-card (CSC) system which enables customers to load a variety of different journey products, ranging from single trips to monthly tickets, onto the same card and to re-use the same card over and over again.
 Customers have the opportunity to register their cards which enables immediate blacklisting of the card should it be lost or stolen.
 Any un-utilized value on the lost card can then be transferred to a new card.

 CSC's are available from all ticket offices and ticket vending machines at Gautrain Stations as well as from selected off-site retailers.
 The CSC system allows seamless transfers between Gautrain's bus, train and parking services.
 Customers using more than one service within a single journey enjoy a reduced fare.